Frozen Foot Syndrome

-Oh boy, suddenly it’s winter!
-Although there is not much snow on the ground, the Hubby and I know it’s here.
+When it comes to being able to play it cool, I’m not so hot.
+Case in point: Although there isn’t much snow on the ground, the Hubby and I know winter’s here.
 I think he really dreads the winter, even if it turns out to be a mild one, simply because of my feet.
 Yes, I said my feet.
-I’m sure if you brought the subject up with other husbands, they would have to agree that they too have suffered from this chilling occurrence.
+I’m sure if you brought the subject up with other husbands, they’d have to agree that they too have suffered from this chilling occurrence.
 I’m talking about the dreaded ‘frozen foot syndrome’.

 By now, he’s clinging to the edge of the bed trying to get away from my toesicles, so I wheedle my way into the nice warm spot that he’s vacated.
 Ah!
 Warmth at last.
 This is heaven.
 I’m just grateful that he allows me to get away with this stunt every night.
 No need for an electric blanket in this house, I’ve got my own personal heater.
 It may get a little cranky every once in a while, but hey, I can live with that.

 Author Val Enders resides in Spruce Grove, Alberta.
 She married her high school sweetheart, Richard, and they’ve been together for over 40 years.
 Val doesn’t consider herself a writer by profession, rather she writes more for her own enjoyment.
 An accomplished artist, Val’s a member of the Allied Arts Council of Spruce Grove.